 top of page

-As an adopted child, this story was fun to write, and I'm excited for readers to take the adventure as well.
+As an adopted child myself, this story was fun to write, and I'm excited for you to take the adventure as well.

 “With its lessons about the true meaning of family, this book will resonate with fans of novels such as Shelby Van Pelt’s Remarkably Bright Creatures.
 Logan is an inspirational character. ...
 For adults and young adults alike, this book is a unique page-turning take on the subjects of adoption and family.”